noahgibbs/self_conscious_dgd/11_ObjectTypes.md

 A clone (either a parent or an instance) can always be looked up by name.
 DGD won't ever automatically destruct them, because the name acts as a sort of automatic top-level reference to them.
 They can be destructed manually, of course.

-The Kernel Library has automatic per-owner tracking of cloneables, including both parents and instances.
+The Cloud Server has automatic per-owner tracking of cloneables, including both parents and instances.
 So a sufficiently-privileged object can get a full list of all of them that exist.

 ## Libraries, a.k.a.
 "Inheritables"

-One of the major purposes of the Kernel Library is to separate out inheritable libraries from cloneables.
+One of the major purposes of the Cloud Server is to separate out inheritable libraries from cloneables.
 You may remember me mentioning that when talking about persistence and dynamic code upgrades.

 To phrase this like a different language would: in DGD, all base classes are ***abstract base classes***.
 They can't be instantiated.
 They may have data fields that a ***concrete*** child class will use.
 But if a program can be inherited then it can't be instantiated ("cloned.")